Our evidence-based analysis of Alpha GPC features

 Users have occasionally experienced headaches, fatigue, nervousness, nausea, diarrhea, and gastrointestinal distress.

 Supplementing with alpha GPC may also result in dizziness and low blood pressure in some individuals; if you are prone to hypotension, you should consult a medical professional before taking alpha GPC.

 Though no overdoses have been documented, adverse side effects are more commonly reported among users taking high dosages.

-Alpha GPC is known to interact adversely with scopolamine, which is used to treat motion sickness, post-operative nausea, and irritable bowel syndrome.
-Those using scopolamine are advised to avoid Alpha GPC.
+Alpha GPC interacts with scopolamine, which is used to treat motion sickness, postoperative nausea, and irritable bowel syndrome.
+Those using scopolamine are advised to consult a physician before taking alpha GPC.

 Where to Buy

-Alternatively, you can purchase Alpha GPC on Amazon.
-They have many options to choose from, however, we recommend the following brand for their high-quality products:
+Alternatively, you can purchase alpha GPC on Amazon.
+We recommend the following brand for its high-quality products:

 Planning to start a new supplementation regimen?
 See our medical disclaimer.